-

 The second chairman of the board of the directors, Mr. SAEKI Isamu took his position after Mr. MATSUSHITA.
 (March 1984)

-The prime minister of the time, Mr.NAKASONE's visit to the Asuka Mural Hall.
+The prime minister of the time, Mr.NAKASONE's visit to the Asuka Mural Museum.
 (October 1983)

 Memorial exhibition of the fifteenth anniversary of the Foundation, Japan-Korea intercultural photo exhibition.
 (October 1986)